ulissigroup/GASpy/README.md

 # Installation

-You will need five main things to run GASpy:
+You will need five things to run GASpy:

 1. a locally cloned version of this repository,